Hands-on Gear Review

 While these keep out pebbles, they let sand and dirt in through the mesh.
 If you run on the beach or through a dusty trail, the fine particles get in and are trapped.
 Once dirt or sand is in, it is harder to get our than with a normal shoe.
 Weeks after I took mine surfing, I am still seeing little bits of sand come out.
 The Bikila did a better job of keeping sand and dirt out.

-These are not warm and you can only make them warmer by wearing special Injinji socks.
+These are not warm and you can only make them warmer by wearing special Injinji Performance Mini Crew Toe Socks.
 They are not ideal in cold or moderately cold temps.
 These take a little while to put on.
 It's not a big gripe, but you can't just slip them on.
 You have to work your small toes into their individual sleeves.

 — Chris McNamara